t-kuni/sisho-demo/3-api-server/README.md

-# Api Server Generation Demo
+# API Server Generation Demo

 This demo generates code to start an API Server in Node.js.
 It generates API and DB access code based on [open-api.yaml](./open-api.yaml) and [init.sql](./init.sql).
 You can get different results by modifying the specifications and generating the code again.